Is agreement from all heirs necessary to sell property In North Carolina

 An executor manages the deceased person’s estate, including selling property, paying off debts, and distributing assets according to the will or state laws.
 They ensure all processes are handled legally and ethically.

-Can a property be sold as an FSBO if it is inherited in North Carolina?
+Can a property be sold as an FSBO if inherited in North Carolina?

 What are common disputes among heirs regarding inherited property sales in NC?